Nikhil002531/Flipkart_clone/README.md

 # Flipkart_clone
-Flipkart clone website
-# Sample website built using the technologies like HTML5, CSS3.
+Sample website built using the technologies like HTML5, CSS3.